Jacques-Désiré Périatambée

 Jacques-Désiré Périatambée (born 15 October 1975) is a Mauritian former professional footballer who played as a midfielder.
 He represented Mauritius internationally with the Mauritius national team.

-His previous clubs include AJ Auxerre, Troyes AC, Grenoble Foot 38, Le Mans UC 72, Chamois Niortais, Dijon FCO, SC Bastia all in the French football league system.
+His previous clubs include Auxerre, Troyes, Grenoble, Le Mans, Chamois Niortais, Dijon, Bastia all in the French football league system.

-With Bastia Periatambee won the French third-tier in the 2010–11 season and the Ligue 2 in the 2011–12 season before retiring from professional football.
+With Bastia Periatambee won the French third-tier in the 2010–11 season and the Ligue 2 in the 2011–12 season.

+He retired in 2012, at the age of 37.